jfrog/JFrog-Cloud-Installers/AzureResourceManager/Xray/README.md

     ]
   }
 ```
-Before deploying Xray, please do following steps:
-1. Use the admin role given by Azure that you initially connected with to PSDB (for example xray) - Remember the password of this role to connect when setting up with Xray.

-2. Create a new role named xray@{hostname}, where {hostname} is a DB server name.

-3. Add xray@{hostname} membership to the base Azure user.
-In the client tab (PgAdmin for example) right click on properties of role "azure_pg_admin" and under Membership tab, add the relevant "xray@{hostname}", click on the checkbox on the tag, save.

-4. Change ownership of Xray database.
-Right click On the name of the database and change owner to "xray@{hostname}"

-After these steps are done, run Xray deployment.

 ## Installation
 1. Click "Deploy to Azure" button.
 If you don't have an Azure subscription, it will guide you on how to signup for a free trial.